When you download the prototypes, you have two options:

 To configure them to report statements to an LRS, you need to edit the config.js (rename it from config.js.template to just config.js).
 You’ll want to change the config file to contain the correct endpoint for the LRS and the actor name and email address.
 To report to the SCORM Cloud public LRS (viewable in the statement viewer and report sample on this site, or from the statement viewer and report sample in the index.html file you download with the prototypes), use this endpoint:

 After you’ve set up the endpoint and the user info, run the index.html file and you can launch the courses or use the statement viewer to view statements.
+Depending on your web browser security settings, some of the prototypes may not run correctly if you run the html files directly on your computer; you might need to host them on a server.

 If you’d like to send statements to your personal SCORM Cloud account, the steps are similar, except you’ll need some info from your SCORM Cloud account.
 Go to the Apps Section in SCORM Cloud and add a new app.
 Grab your App ID and Secret Key there, and plug those into your config.js file.
 For example: